-- Configuration: Operation of the camera will require selection of bias voltages and currents, comparator reference voltages, integration time, and amplifier gain settings. - Calibration: Two calibrations must be acquired and their corrections applied.
+- Configuration: Operation of the camera will require selection of bias voltages and currents, comparator reference voltages, integration time, and amplifier gain settings.
+Online processing will also require configuration, namely "region of interest" and pixel binning definitions. - Calibration: Two calibrations must be acquired and their corrections applied.
 The dark image calibration is acquired in-situ in the absence of beam over the same duration and conditions as science data.
 The result will be stored and its correction subtracted from the readout data.
 The flat-field calibration is acquired under the exposure of an external source with known uniform illumination.
 The resulting non-uniformity of response is stored and the correction applied within a processor in the readout stream.
 The preference is to perform the calibration in-situ, but the mechanical details of the source may require the calibration to be performed off the beamline. - Processing: Early stages of processing will validate the integrity of the readout data and extract features useful for filtering or binning decisions.
-In the later stages, where processed data from other sensors are combined, more selective filtering and binning can be done. - Monitoring: Both raw images and highly processed results can be accumulated in the later stages of online processing for viewing by the operating scientists.
-Operator viewing of raw and processed data will be possible at rates of at least 5 Hz. - Storage: The images will be stored with timestamp information to be able to identify the data for each LCLS pulse.
+The region of interest and pixel binning definitions can be used to reduce the size of the data.
+In the later stages, where processed data from other sensors are combined, more selective filtering and binning can be done.
+For example, binning information from the EO can be applied to accumulate averaged images as a first pass at pump-probe analyses, or algorithms for classifying the sample orientation can be applied. - Monitoring: Both raw images and highly processed results can be accumulated in the later stages of online processing for viewing by the operating scientists.
+Operator viewing of raw and processed data will be possible at rates of at least 5 Hz.

+• Storage: The images will be stored with identifying information to be able to identify the data for each LCLS pulse.
 The image may be compressed to reduce the data set size based on the ratio of signal to zeros.